 1920s scooters were launched to much acclaim, but the public relations exercise did not translate into good sales.
 There was too much competition from conventional motorcycles, and they were a fashion that passed quickly.

 With a heavy and quite powerful engine at the front, the Autoglider was not as easy to steer as a motorcycle.

 Bear in mind that, with a low centre of gravity, the scooter was originally designed to encourage women to start riding motorcycles.

 Nevertheless, the Autoglider was a very well-made machine and was considered one of the best models of the time.

-At the first postwar Olympia show in 1919 (to which this 1920 guide refers), 112 motorcycle manufacturers were represented.
-Many were small companies assembling from proprietary components with their own badge on the tank.
-By the end of the twenties there were
+At the first postwar Olympia show in 1919, 112 motorcycle manufacturers were represented.
+Many were small companies assembling machines using proprietary components with their own badge on the tank.
+By the end of the twenties there were 300 motorcycle manufacturers.

 It was in this climate of invention, mechanical innovation and marketing optimism that machines such as the Autoglider made their debut.
 This was the first era of motor scooters.